ericlaurits/personal-site/services.md

 intro_image_hide_on_mobile: true
 ---

-# Building life-long learnders and resilient educators
+# Building life-long learners and resilient educators

 Most often, we end up designing specific consulting and workshops to need the needs of your school, but below you'll find some of my recent workshops and consulting work.